codecraftingtools/codecraftingtools.github.io/src/software.rst

   application executives.
 Component messaging interfaces and hierarchic structures are defined and generated using `Pidgen`_.

-.. _Grasden:
+.. _Hildegard:

-Grasden
+`Hildegard <Hildegard docs_>`_
-  Graphical system design environment for drawing block diagrams that describe the hierarchic structure and flow of data between the subcomponents of a system.
+  Hierarchic layout and design environment for generating applications and rendering diagrams.
+This is a graphical application for drawing block diagrams that describe the hierarchic structure and flow of data between the subcomponents of a system.
 This tool can be used to graphically construct `Chierps`_ applications.

 .. _Turtal: